esteinborn/github-for-cats/outline.md

 ## Why use GitHub?

  - GitHub is the new standard.
-So many people are using it and it has become a requirement for many tech jobs
+So many people are using it and it has become a requirement for many tech jobs 5.5M developers with 16.4M hosted repos featuring a 99.69% uptime
+ - Built-in Project management Tools
+    - Collaboration with permission system
+    - Wikis
+    - Issue Tracking
+    - Code Review
  - Handles large projects with ease
  - No checking files in and out to modify them.
 Editing the same file simultaneously
  - Long distance collaboration (Guy from UK that enhanced my plugin)
  - Breaks down the silos we've built for years and shares our code with each other and if we choose, the world.
-    - Benefits of Open Source vs Siloed programming.
- - Will make us better coders when we know people are watching.
  - History of Every change to every file
  - Offline editing (airplane submarine), keeps a lit of all of your revisions until you are ready to commit
  - Fast workflow